-Ensuring Elevator Safety During Hurricanes
+Elevator Safety During Hurricanes and Tropical Storms

-Ensuring Elevator Safety During Hurricanes
+Elevator Safety During Hurricanes and Tropical Storms

-Ensuring Elevator Safety During Hurricanes
+Elevator Safety During Hurricanes and Tropical Storms

 Disclaimer: The following guidelines are intended for general informational purposes only.
 They do not replace professional advice tailored to your specific circumstances.
-Always consult with a qualified elevator technician or safety expert before implementing any safety measures.
+Always consult with a qualified elevator company or safety expert before implementing any safety measures.

-Preparation Steps Before a Hurricane
+Preparation Steps Before a Hurricane or Tropical Storm

 2. Seal Vents and Openings: Close all vents and openings at the top of the hoistway and machine room to block water entry.